kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 5. Some extras

-Line height - property that doesnt require a unit of measurement like px,rem etc.
+**Line height** - property that doesnt require a unit of measurement like px,rem etc.

+**Padding** - It is a good practice to give a container element at least 1px of bottom padding, if it is 0 elements that are inside have nothing to push against, thus margin flows out of the container

+**Position relative** - Surrounding elements are not aware of the change in position of our element, as far as they are concerned the element still sits in same place as before.
+To counteract this we can add negative 80px to our bottom margin, when moving element 80px upwards.
+So elements would be aware of the change, and move as well those 80px upwards.

+**flexbox** - with use of flexbox we can even heights of our elements

 ### no.5 Setting up a Browsersync, let gulp use it to refresh the page for you